forlogos/Simple-Bulk-Episodes/readme.txt

 == Description ==

+Seriously Simple Podcasting is a plugin that rocks!!

-Adding multiple podcast episodes at a time can be time consuming and cumbersome.
+However, adding multiple podcast episodes at a time can be time consuming and cumbersome.
 This plugin aims to speed up the process!

 It's as simple as entering all your relevant podcast episode information to a spreadsheet, copying the info and pasting it into the plugin's Bulk Episodes page in the WordPress Admin.